bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/conversionpathfinder.md

-The ConversionPathFinder contract allows generating a conversion path between any token pair in the Bancor Network.
+This contract allows generating a conversion path between any token pair in the Bancor Network.

 The path can then be used in various functions in the BancorNetwork contract.